sherlyn99/MED263_microbiome_analysis_in_R/README.md

 ```

 # Contributors:
-This tutorial by Yan Hui was adapted by Sherlyn Wang, Kate Johnson, Shengjia Tu, and Avery Williams for the MED 263 Final Project.
+This tutorial by Yan Hui was adapted by Sherlyn Weng, Kate Johnson, Shengjia Tu, and Avery Williams for the MED 263 Final Project.

 # Acknowledgments:
 We thank the MED 263 course instructors and guest lecturers for their support and guidance throughout the winter quarter of 2024.